Land can be contaminated by things like:

 - significant pollution of surface waters (for example lakes and rivers) or groundwater

-- harm to people as a result of radioactivity
+- harm to people because of radioactivity

 Part of the Environmental Protection Act 1990 requires the council to identify contaminated land that is posing an unacceptable risk to human health or the wider environment and to find remedies.